Sour3312/Learn-Node-JS/readme.md

 ### 3. Middleware in Express.js

-Middleware functions are functions that have access to the request object (`req`), response object (`res`), and the `next` middleware function in the application's request-response cycle.
+Middleware functions are functions that have access to the request object (`req`), response object (`res`) and the `next` middleware function in the application's request-response cycle.
 Middleware can perform the following tasks:

 - Execute any code.
 - Modify the request and response objects.